kitspace/kicad_footprints/README.md

 ### Initialization

-    git clone --branch stable https://github.com/monostable/kicad_footprints
+    git clone --branch kicad-5 https://github.com/monostable/kicad_footprints
     cd kicad_footprints && ./init

 This downloads all the libraries in parallel but it can still take a while.

-If you use a KiCAD nightly or development version you will get a few more footprints if you switch to the master branch:
+If you are stuck on KiCad version 4 you can replace `kicad-5` with `kicad-4` in the above, the `kicad-4` branch is not being updated though.
+If you use a KiCad nightly or development version you may get a few more footprints if you switch to the master branch:

     git checkout master && ./init